-Congratulations, you’ve reached the end of a year!
-Starting in January, I hope you will start my prep challenges all over again.
-This last week of December (or part January) our prep challenge is to take a complete inventory of our food storage.
-If your children are home and old enough, get them involved.
-This inventory could take several hours, so pause for treats or you may lose your helpers.
-Teach them that this is important for the whole family.
+This last week of December, your prep challenge is to take a complete food storage inventory.
+If your children are old enough, let them help.
+This inventory could take a few hours, so pause for treats or you may lose your helpers.
+Teach them that this is important your family.

 For decades, the Lord’s prophets have urged us to store food, water, and financial reserves for a time of need.
 The current pandemic has reinforced the wisdom of that counsel.
 I urge you to take steps to be temporally prepared.President Russell M. Nelson

 - Go through your home and count how much of each item you have.
 Next month, we will organize your food so it’s pretty, so don’t spend time doing that right now.

 - Throw away old food or damaged cans.
 How do you know it’s old?
 Go to StillTasty.com.

 - If you still have Latter-day Saint Potato Pearls, throw it away because it may be rancid.

 - If your Latter-day Saint Dry Milk cans are more than 20 years, toss them out too.